HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 title: "Algorithms: AVL Trees -- 1/4"
 ---

-**Warning**: I am mostly self-taught and fairly novice so it is unlikely that my AVL implementation is optimal.
-These posts are intended to be a resource for learning.

 # Introduction
 This is a beginner level tutorial for a basic implementation for an AVL tree.
 I will assume that the reader is familiar with AVL trees, their properties, what rotations may be required, etc.